AndreBaltazar8/ablac/docs/networking.md

 - bounded TCP connect/read deadlines and UDP receive deadlines; and
 - an epoll-backed multi-socket readiness poller.

+`abla/net/contracts` defines backend-neutral `NetworkError`, `NetworkReadOutcome`, `NetworkWriteOutcome`, and `NetworkCancellation` values.
+The raw and hosted transports adapt their platform results to this shared contract. `readNetwork` and `writeNetwork` enforce monotonic end-to-end deadlines and split waits into short poll slices, so cooperative cancellation is observed without a separate interruption thread.

 `abla/net/hosted` supplies the corresponding hosted resources with DNS-capable connect/bind calls.
 Its runtime adapter selects epoll on Linux and kqueue on macOS.
 This keeps the raw no-libc profile independent from libc while allowing